Even though my bank account could use some of the $60 billion that Americans pump into the diet and weight loss industry every year, I'm opting out.

 I want offer an alternative to the shame-filled, self-hating weight loss paradigm.
 My work is all about raising awareness of how our diet-obsessed, fat-phobic culture has ruined our relationship with food, our bodies, and each other.

-I teach women the skills to make decisions on their own instead of relying on someone else to guide their every move.
+I teach people the skills to make decisions on their own instead of relying on someone else to guide their every move.

 But not everyone is buying.
 My work goes against every single thing we've been taught about food, our bodies and our weight.

-Many women would prefer to sign up for another round of Weight Watchers or try a clean-eating challenge because it's familiar.
+Many of us would prefer to sign up for another round of Weight Watchers or try a clean-eating challenge because it's familiar.
 The devil you know...

 There's a HUGE risk in letting go of the dream of being smaller.
 Lots of women aren't ready to take that leap yet.